PaimaStudios/paima-preorder/backend/README.md

 This documentation provides a basic overview of the template.
 Each module has its own `README` file with more detailed information.

+## Usage

+Launchpads data is stored in `utils/src/data.ts`.
+Edit that to add/change offered launchpads.

 ## Installation

 To install dependencies and perform initial setup, run the following command: